-The rights and obligations respective successors and p s under this Lease extend to and bind the parties and their DATED at Lindsay, this THE CORPORATION OF THE CITY OF KAWARTHA LAKES PER: (We have authority to bind the Corporation per Council Resolution) DATED at , this day of, 2020.
+The rights and oblig respective successors gations under this Lease extend to and bind the parties and their and permitted assigns.
+DATED at Lindsay, this day of, 2020.
+THE CORPORATION OF THE CITY OF KAWARTHA LAKES PER: (We have authority to bind the Corporation per Council Resolution) DATED at , this day of, 2020.
 INNOVATION CLUSTER - PETERBOROUGH AND THE KAWARTHAS